-\item {\bf Licenses for existing assets} \item[] Question: Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use explicitly mentioned and properly respected? \item[] Answer: \answerYes{} \item[] Justification: Original authors of assets are credited. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not use existing assets. \item The authors should cite the original paper that produced the code package or dataset. \item The authors should state which version of the asset is used and, if possible, include a URL. \item The name of the license (e.g., CC-BY 4.0) should be included for each asset. \item For scraped data from a particular source (e.g., website), the copyright and terms of service of that source should be provided. \item If assets are released, the license, copyright information, and terms of use in the package should be provided.
+\item {\bf Licenses for existing assets} \item[] Question: Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use explicitly mentioned and properly respected? \item[] Answer: \answerYes{} \item[] Justification: The paper cites the datasets, architectures, and software used in the experiments.
+The anonymized supplemental code artifact includes a repository license for original code and a third-party license document that identifies the main software dependencies, external repositories, pretrained-weight sources, and public dataset terms that apply when reproducing the experiments. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not use existing assets. \item The authors should cite the original paper that produced the code package or dataset. \item The authors should state which version of the asset is used and, if possible, include a URL. \item The name of the license (e.g., CC-BY 4.0) should be included for each asset. \item For scraped data from a particular source (e.g., website), the copyright and terms of service of that source should be provided. \item If assets are released, the license, copyright information, and terms of use in the package should be provided.
 For popular datasets, \url{paperswithcode.com/datasets} has curated licenses for some datasets.
 Their licensing guide can help determine the license of a dataset. \item For existing datasets that are re-packaged, both the original license and the license of the derived asset (if it has changed) should be provided. \item If this information is not available online, the authors are encouraged to reach out to the asset's creators. \end{itemize}